Joycemukolwe/Joycemukolwe/README.md

  **📊Decision Tree Classifier on COVID-19 Dataset**
    - Implemented a decision tree classifier to visualize factors influencing COVID-19 outcomes.
-   -

  **Fun Fact About Me 🎉**
-   I have a unique relationship with the French language!
+   -I have a unique relationship with the French language!
 While I can read French fluently, I only understand a few words when it comes to conversation.
 This leaves me pondering: does that make me a beginner or an intermediate speaker? 🤔

 <!---
 Joycemukolwe/Joycemukolwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.